 Since children with OCD are often ashamed of their symptoms, they may go to great lengths to hide their compulsions while they’re in school.
 To a teacher who’s not aware of the OCD, distraction might look like ADHD, but it isn’t.

 Children can also appear to be suffering from inattention when they have been impacted by a trauma.
 Kids who’ve witnessed violence or other disturbing experiences may demonstrate difficulty paying attention and a persistent sense of insecurity called hypervigilance.

 Kids whose home lives involve acute stress may develop these symptoms, or even post-traumatic stress disorder.

-“Many of the symptoms of PTSD look like ADHD,” explains Dr. Jamie Howard, the director of the Trauma Response and Education Service at the Child Mind Institute.
+“Many of the symptoms of PTSD look like ADHD,” explains Jamie Howard, PhD, a clinician at the Child Mind Institute who specializes in trauma.
 “Symptoms common in PTSD, such as difficulty concentrating, exaggerated startle response, and hypervigilance, can make it seem like a child is jumpy and spacy.”

 When a child seems to be looking everywhere but at the pages of the book she is supposed to be reading, another possible cause is that she has a learning disorder.

 Children with undiagnosed dyslexia might fidget with frustration or feel ashamed that they can’t seem to do what the other kids can do, and be intent on covering that fact up.

 If a child struggling with math, he might welcome distractions that allow him to think about something else, or avoid completing the assignment.